 California Divide Reporter

 Wendy joined CalMatters from the San Diego Union-Tribune, where she covered Baja California and the border region for four years.
 She previously worked as an on-air reporter at NBC7 and an investigative reporter/producer for the NBC7 Investigates team.
 She graduated from San Diego State University.
+More by Wendy Fry

 Grace covers California’s economy for CalMatters.
 Previously, she was an editor at the Washington Monthly.
 She is a graduate of Pomona College.
+More by Grace Gedye

-Miguel Gutierrez is a Photo Editor at CalMatters.
+Miguel Gutierrez is the Visuals Editor at CalMatters.
 Previously Miguel was The Texas Tribune’s photographer and photo editor, where he raised the bar for telling visually rich stories about government and politics.
 An Illinois native who is fluent in Spanish, Miguel previously worked in New York as a multimedia producer for the state attorney general’s office.
 He has two master’s degrees from the University of Texas at Austin in journalism and Latin American studies and a bachelor’s degree in Latin American and Latino studies from the University of Illinois at Chicago.
 He has also worked as a multimedia producer at KUT Radio, Austin’s NPR station, and was a video production fellow at Brave New Films in Los Angeles.

 Vicki Haddock came to CalMatters as its managing editor in 2016.
 A veteran of Bay Area journalism, she had been senior writer for the San Francisco Chronicle’s Insight analysis section, Sunday editor of the San Francisco Examiner, political editor at the Oakland Tribune, and founding editor of California Magazine’s online news site.
 She holds a degree from the University of Missouri School of Journalism and a certificate in digital media from UC Berkeley’s Advanced Media Institute.